zorgonide/zorgonide/README.md

 ### Hi there 👋

-- 🔭 I love working with React, and frontend development in general
+- 🔭 I love working with React, Web Analytics and Frontend Development in general
-- 🌱 I’m currently studing at the University of Glasgow (MSc CS, expected Sep 2023)
+- 🌱 I’m a graduate of the University of Glasgow (MSc CS, 2023, Distinction)
-- 🤔 I’m looking for frontend roles starting Sep 2023 in the UK, here's my [portfolio](https://ammarkhurshid.com/)
 - 💬 Ask me about web development
 - 📫 How to reach me: ammar1998@gmail.com
 <br/>